flynn/flynn/README.md

 The receiver argument is a path to an executable that will handle the push.
 It will get a tar stream of the repo via stdin and the following arguments:

-	receiver-script USER REPO KEYNAME FINGERPRINT
+	receiver-script REPO COMMIT

-* USER is the virtual "system" user pushed to.
-This can be anything git, etc that was used in the push
-* REPO is the repo name that was pushed to.
-It can also be anything and may include slashes (ie progrium/repo)
+* REPO is the name of the repo that was pushed to.
+It will not contain slashes.
-* KEYNAME is the name of the key used to authentication.
-This is often used for the name of the user
+* COMMIT is the SHA of the commit that was pushed to master.
-* FINGERPRINT is a standard public key fingerprint of the key used which can be used to do further auth

 ## Todo